 They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.

-To start as an HVAC helper, you generally start by completing a training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+To become an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
 Related subjects may be covered in additional classes, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require completing a certain amount of work experience or continuing education credits.

-The average salary of an HVAC helper usually depends on how much experience they have, the region where they work and the type of company they work for.
+An HVAC helper's salary varies depending on factors such as how much experience they have, the region where they work and which company they end up working for.

-Based on findings from the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and more training programs, HVAC helpers may be able to advance to become truly professional HVAC technicians, earning higher average salaries.
+As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, although some HVAC helpers can eventually earn more.
+With experience and additional training, HVAC helpers can transition to becoming truly professional HVAC technicians, earning higher average salaries.

-Overall, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+All in all,, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.